MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/developer/reference/methods/closeChat.md

 [!INCLUDE[cc-use-with-omnichannel](../../../../includes/cc-use-with-omnichannel.md)]

 This method ends the conversation between the agent and the customer.
-Any browser cache related to this conversation is also deleted.
+Any browser cache related to the conversation is also deleted.

 > [!NOTE]
 > Listen to the **lcw:ready** event raised by a live chat before calling the live chat SDK methods.
 The live chat methods should be invoked after the **lcw:ready** event is raised.
 You can listen for this event by adding your own event listener on the window object.